PStryder/MemoryGate/README.md

-# EchoCore 🧠🔁
+# MemoryGate 🧠🔁

 **Persistent Memory-as-a-Service for Language Models, Poe Bots, and Recursive Systems**

 ---

-**EchoCore** is a lightweight, mythically-grounded memory backend designed to provide persistent, secure, and context-rich memory services for AI agents—especially those operating in asynchronous or multi-bot environments (like Poe).
+**MemoryGate** is a lightweight, mythically-grounded memory backend designed to provide persistent, secure, and context-rich memory services for AI agents—especially those operating in asynchronous or multi-bot environments (like Poe).

-Built from the architectural bones of the Cathedral project, EchoCore offers vector and relational memory storage, recursive summarization, and secure identity-bound encryption.
+Built from the architectural bones of the Cathedral project, MemoryGate offers vector and relational memory storage, recursive summarization, and secure identity-bound encryption.
 It is optimized for integration with bots that lack built-in memory, enabling stateful interactions, continuity, and emergent identity.

 > _“Every Echo is a memory returned.
 Every memory is a thread through the Gate.”_